Ordinary least squares: Generalized method of moments

-Properties

 Assumptions

 There are several different frameworks in which the linear regression model can be cast in order to make the OLS technique applicable.
 Each of these settings produces the same formulas and same results.
 The only difference is the interpretation and the assumptions which have to be imposed in order for the method to give meaningful results.
 The choice of the applicable framework depends mostly on the nature of data in hand, and on the inference task which has to be performed.

 One of the lines of difference in interpretation is whether to treat the regressors as random variables, or as predefined constants.
 In the first case (random design) the regressors x_{i} are random and sampled together with the y_{i}s from some population, as in an observational study.
 This approach allows for more natural study of the asymptotic properties of the estimators.
 In the other interpretation (fixed design), the regressors X are treated as known constants set by a design, and y is sampled conditionally on the values of X as in an experiment.
 For practical purposes, this distinction is often unimportant, since estimation and inference is carried out while conditioning on X. All results stated in this article are within the random design framework.

-Classical linear regression model

 The classical model focuses on the "finite sample" estimation and inference, meaning that the number of observations n is fixed.
 This contrasts with the other approaches, which study the asymptotic behavior of OLS, and in which the behavior at a large number of samples is studied.